Contemplating today's Gospel

 To truly save this life, we must -apparently- lose it.
 Many have died trying to save someone else.
 Many missionaries and volunteers have lost their life in an attempt to defend the values of justice and announce Jesus' message.
 But they have not lost their life; they have actually saved it!

-This is how St. Agatha, the saint born in Sicily in the 3rd Century, perceived it.
-It was not possible to marshal her total love for Jesus with the Roman prefect's amorous advances that were trying to force her to break his promise of virginity.
+This is how Saint Agatha, the saint born in Sicily in the 3rd Century, perceived it.
+It was not possible to conform her total love for Jesus with the Roman prefect's amorous advances that were trying to force her to break her promise of virginity.
 Agatha, a young Christian girl, received the most terrible and cruel death threats.
-But she had already drunk from the Gospel fountain: «For if you choose to save your life, you will lose it» (Lk 9:24).
+But she had already drunk from the Gospel fountain: “For whoever wishes to save his life will lose it” (Lk 9:24).
 And she begged the Lord for His strength in order not to fail Him.

 It is not easy to resist the temptations of our society that call for a life of comfort, effortless and without any engagements.
-They promise us a "salvation" that will never reach us.
+They promise us a “salvation” that will never reach us.
 They beguile us.
-As St. Agatha did, we are also to pray with the Psalm: «Keep me as the apple of your eye; hide me in the shadow of your wings from the violence of the wicked» (Ps 17:8-9).
+As Saint Agatha did, we are also to pray with the Psalm: “Keep me as the apple of your eye; hide me in the shadow of your wings from the wicked who despoil me” (Ps 17:8-9).